High-resolution models of the vertical shear instability: Results

-Going beyond 1D shell-integrated spectra, we should question turbulence isotropy.
-We characterise this property with 2D spectra, that is to say slices through the 3D spectrum of the domain.
-We show in Fig.~\ref{fig:2D-spectrum-r-theta} a cut through the $(k_r,k_\theta)$ plane at $k_\phi=0$.
-This spectrum can therefore be interpreted as an "axisymmetric" spectrum.
-A striking feature are two "hot spots" localized at $k_\theta\simeq 0$ and $k_r\sim 2\pi/H$ (the scale height being identified as a white dotted line).
-These are a clear signature of the large-scale $n=1$ corrugation wave (this hot spot being dominated by energy in vertical motions, see Fig.~\ref{fig:2D-spectrum-full} in the appendix).
-In addition we observe a long tail of energy in the $k_r$ direction, which makes the spectrum strongly anisotropic.
-This tail can be associated either with the non-linear radial steepening of the corrugation wave, which essentially creates smaller radial scales, or simply to rotation, which is known to produce anisotropic turbulence with structures elongated along the rotation axis.
-It is this steepening that eventually feeds the rest of the cascade in the $\theta$ and $\phi$ direction, likely via secondary shear instability.
-This is clearly visible in the $(k_\theta,k_\phi)$ plane (Fig.~\ref{fig:2D-spectrum-theta-phi}), where the spectrum is now essentially isotropic.
+Beyond 1D shell-integrated spectra, we examined turbulence isotropy.
+We characterised this property using 2D spectra, i.e., slices through the 3D spectrum of the domain.
+Figure\ref{fig:2D-spectrum-r-theta} shows a cut through the $(k_r,k_\theta)$ plane at $k_\phi=0$.
+This spectrum can therefore be interpreted as an `axisymmetric' spectrum.
+A striking feature is the presence of two `hot spots' localised at $k_\theta\simeq 0$ and $k_r\sim 2\pi/H$ (the scale height being identified as a dotted white line).
+These are a clear signature of the large-scale $n=1$ corrugation wave, with this hot spot being dominated by energy in vertical motions (see Fig.~\ref{fig:2D-spectrum-full} in the Appendix).
+In addition, we observe a long tail of energy in the $k_r$ direction, which makes the spectrum strongly anisotropic.
+This tail is associated either with the non-linear radial steepening of the corrugation wave, which essentially creates smaller radial scales, or simply with rotation, which is known to produce anisotropic turbulence with structures elongated along the rotation axis.
+This steepening eventually feeds the cascade in the $\theta$ and $\phi$ directions, likely through secondary shear instability.
+Fig.~\ref{fig:2D-spectrum-theta-phi} clearly shows this effect in the $(k_\theta,k_\phi)$ plane, where the spectrum is now essentially isotropic.